-We are an organization of performance ensembles creating an inclusive environment for musical expression that promotes the visibility of people in the LGBTQIA+ community.
+We are an organization of performance ensembles creating a diverse and inclusive environment for musical expression that promotes the equity and visibility of people in the LGBTQIA+ community.

 Rainbow City Performing Arts was founded as Rainbow City Band in 1998 by Jo-Ann Christen and Scott Lewis, who saw an opportunity to provide a safe, accepting place for lesbian, gay, bisexual, and transgender musicians to participate in Seattle's rich community music scene while expressing themselves openly and honestly.
 That summer, 27 musicians gathered to rehearse and perform in the Seattle Pride Parade.

 Following their summer debut, the group decided to continue performing indoors rather than waiting until the following summer to play again - and RCB became a year-round community music group.
 In 2001, we incorporated as a 501(c)(3) not-for-profit organization focused on adult music education.
 The complementary objectives of providing a welcoming environment for LGBT people and their allies, strengthening individual and ensemble performing skills, and supporting the LGBT community as well as the greater Puget Sound community continue to serve as the foundation of the organization's vision and mission.